 LONDON, August 24, 2012 /PRNewswire/ --

-Other important topics expressed by survey respondents and will be discussed at the event include:
+Other important topics that will be discussed at the event include:

 Press are invited to attend this important industry forum, if you would like to a complimentary press pass please email Joanna Checinska ([email protected])